AustralEpitech/selfhost-install_site/README.md

 # install_site
-Container to generate config files and certificates for the main web server.
+Container to generate config files and certificates for the main web server.<br>
-In the examples, Nginx will be used, but any web server should be compatible.
+This image was made to complement [selfhost-nginx](https://github.com/AustralEpitech/selfhost-nginx), but any web server should be compatible.

 ## How-To
-You need three volumes:
+You need three volumes (check [example](/example):
 | Path                    | Description                                               |
 | ----------------------- | --------------------------------------------------------- |
 | /web/*your_config_file* | Website config template.
 Every variable will be replaced. |